Train Smarter: Have a Plan by Mick Wall

 How does intensity relate to pace?

-> I put a lot of faith in the Jack Daniels VDOT training pace calculator.
+I put a lot of faith in the Jack Daniels VDOT training pace calculator.
 By using a recent race result you can get your own personal training paces for each of the different session types.
-Note in the table below how subtly different the pacing is for each different intensity.
-And yes, these small changes in pace along with the duration of the session make all the difference in what energy system you are working.
+Note: in the table below how subtly different the pacing is for each different intensity.
+And yes, these small changes in pace along with the duration of the session make all the difference in what energy system you are working with.

-> Below is a summary of paces, but if you are in-between a 5k time (say 20:34) you can always use the actual calculator to get a more precise set of figures.
+Below is a summary of paces, but if you are in-between a 5k time (say 20:34) you can always use the actual calculator to get a more precise set of figures.

 Recommended paces (in min/mile) for each session type based on a recent 5k time and rate of perceived exertion (RPE) out of 10.

 |RPE 3 / 10||RPE 6 / 10||RPE 7 / 10||RPE 8 / 10||RPE 9 / 10|